-The statistical test performed for detection of differentially expressed small RNAs in principal bases on the assumption that the number of sequence reads observed in biological replicates for one condition (variance across samples, individuals, RNA extraction- or library preparation procedures) is roughly normally distributed.
+By default, unitas will perform a custom statistical test which we call SAND (shared area of normal distributions) to detect differentially expressed small RNAs.
+In principal the test bases on the assumption that the number of sequence reads observed in biological replicates for one condition (variance across samples, individuals, RNA extraction- or library preparation procedures) is roughly normally distributed.
 To calculate the variance for one condition you should not use less than two replicates for one condition (one group).
 Otherwise, there is no possibility to get a reasonable estimation of the biological variance occurring between samples of the same condition.
 However, unitas will also perform tests with only one replicate, in this case using predefined minimum values of variance (standard deviation) depending on dataset size and the observed rpm value for each sequence.
 The predefined minimum values correspond to the standard deviation one would expect to observe when the identical dataset would be resampled randomly (e.g. doing resequencing of the same library).
 They are calculated according to the formula: